phong-et/liga-sync/README.md

-            -s, --safe           sync latest Images slowly and safely -q, --quick          sync latest Images quickly(is default) -sq, --supper-quick  sync latest Images supper quickly (Recommeded using for one WL) -www, --www          sync with www url
+            -s, --safe           sync latest Images slowly and safely -q, --quick          sync latest Images quickly(is default) -sq, --supper-quick  sync latest Images supper quickly (Recommeded using for one WL) -w, --www            sync with www url
             -http, --http',      sync with http protocol
-            -all, --all          sync all Images
+            -a, --all            sync all Images folder
             -f, --from <index>   sync from index of WL list -o, --open           open WL's Images folder
-            -log, --log          show log info
+            -l, --log            show log info
-            -url, --url          sync with specific domain (only using for one WL and must use with -all together)
+            -url, --url          sync with specific domain (only using for one WL and must use with -all together) -t, --test           sync Image from test site
+ # CLI command
+   - all / all-whitelabels
+      - **Options** :
+        - -f, --from
+      - **Example** :

+        ```js
+        // sync all white label list
+        sync all
+        // or
+        sync all-whitelabels
+        // sync all whitelabel from index
+        sync all -f 12
+        ```
 # Sample statements
 ```js
 // sync one WL name